Hugo Barra: Xiaomi

-In May 2014, Barra announced the launch of the Mi Pad, a 7.9 inch tablet.
-"We spent four years working up to the point where we thought we had the right hardware design and software capability to build a world-class tablet," Barra said.
-"We think we are there, finally."
-Barra described the release as part of Xiaomi's overall strategy to expand both its product lineup and into new international markets including Hong Kong, Taiwan, and Singapore.
-Barra also indicated eventual plans to enter the U.S. market.
+In February 2016, Barra launched the Redmi Note 3 smartphone in India at a major press event in New Delhi's Talkatora Stadium with 8,000 fans in attendance where the company announced the world's first smartphone to use the Qualcomm Snapdragon 650 chipset.
+Industry analysts and reviewers considered this product Xiaomi's biggest hit in the Indian market due to its unique combination of performance, high-quality display, large-capacity battery and affordable price.
+Redmi Note 3 became India's best online selling phone with 2.3 million units sold through September 2016, propelling Xiaomi to become the second largest smartphone brand in India by Q4 2016.

+Barra also led the expansion of Xiaomi into several other markets such as Southeast Asia (starting with Malaysia, Indonesia, Philippines), Latin America (starting with his home country Brazil), Western Europe (starting with Spain), Russia, and even led a modest early entry into the U.S., developing and promoting not only Xiaomi smartphones but also products from its Mi Ecosystem of smart connected products, including wearables, TVs, home appliances, toys, and many others.

 In January 2017, Barra announced his departure from Xiaomi.
-Barra explained his decision had been strongly motivated by a feeling of detachment from his family and the life he had built up in Silicon Valley.
-"What I've realized is that the last few years of living in such a singular environment have taken a huge toll on my life and started affecting my health.
-My friends, what I consider to be my home, and my life are back in Silicon Valley, which is also much closer to my family.
-Seeing how much I've left behind these past few years, it is clear to me that the time has come to return."

-There are reports that quoted Barra saying that his resignation was prompted by health reasons and some analysts noted that the departure came amid Xiaomi's declining sales in China.
-On the other hand, global expansion has been successful.
-Around the time of his resignation, Xiaomi announced that it has exceeded US$1 billion in revenue from the Indian market alone.
+There are reports that quoted Barra saying that his resignation was prompted by family or health reasons and some analysts noted that the departure came amid Xiaomi's declining sales in China.
+Around the time of his resignation, Xiaomi announced that it had exceeded US$1 billion in revenue from India alone and went on to become the largest smartphone brand in India in Q3 2017, months after Barra left the company.
+In Q1 2018, Xiaomi became the 4th largest smartphone brand in the world.

 In July 2018, Xiaomi launched its initial public offering in the Hong Kong Stock Exchange, raising US$4.72 billion in capital, and valuing the company at US$54 billion, in the world's largest technology IPO since Alibaba went public in 2014.
 Barra's stake in Xiaomi was rumored to have been worth over US$200 million at the time of the IPO.